MenendezON/book-an-appointment/README.md

 - Create a new account
 - Log in to an existing account
 - Sign out from a session
-- Choose from a variety of beatiful resorts
+- Choose from a variety of beatiful Motorbikes
-- Book a resort
+- Book a Motorbike
-- Add a resort
+- Add a Motorbike
-- Delete a resort
+- Delete a Motorbike

 # 🚀 Live Demo <a name="live-demo"></a>